Pamenarti/lotuscore-openssl-1.0/README.md

 PRW -  Lotuscoin Core integration/staging tree (yes tree)
 =====================================

-This repo is WOODCORE without the SSL1.1 additions, for older systems with OPENSSL 1.0
+This repo is LotusCore without the SSL1.1 additions, for older systems with OPENSSL 1.0

 This project is a fully armed and operational bitcoin-core ported to the lotuscoin network.